-Section 1.00 Introduction
+Section 1 Introduction

 These Rules of Practice and Procedure are promulgated pursuant to R.I.
 General Laws Section 36-8-3.
-The Rules shall be in effect during any hearing on a contested case before the Retirement Board or its duly authorized representative.
+The Rules shall be in effect during any hearing on a contested case before the Retirement Board or its duly authorized representatives.

-Section 2.00 Definitions
+Section 2 Definitions

 - (1) The definitions set forth in R.I.
-General Laws Section 36-8-1 are specifically incorporated by reference herein. - (2) "Contested case" means any administrative or subcommittee action whereby a member is aggrieved and subsequently requests a hearing before the Retirement Board. - (3) "Party" may mean any member, beneficiary, retirement system or such other person or organization who the hearing officer deems to have standing. - (4) "Hearing officer" shall mean an individual appointed by the Retirement Board to hear and decide a contested case.
+General Laws Sections 36-8-1, 45-21-2, 45-21.2-2 and 16-16-1, and as further set forth in Regulations promulgated by the Retirement Board, are specifically incorporated by reference herein. - (2) "Contested case" means a matter for which a member requests a hearing because he or she is aggrieved by an administrative action other than a Disability decision.
+The term shall apply to hearings conducted before Hearing Officers, and thereafter in proceedings before the full Retirement Board. - (3) "Party" means any member, beneficiary, Retirement System, or such other person or organization deemed by the Hearing Officer to have standing. - (4) "Hearing Officer" means an individual appointed by the Retirement Board to hear and decide a contested case.

-Section 3.00 Request for Hearing and Appearance
+Section 3 Request for Hearing and Appearance

-- (a) Any member aggrieved by any administrative action may request a hearing before the Retirement Board.
-Upon such request, the matter will be deemed a contested case. - (b) Such request shall be in writing and shall be sent to the Retirement Board within thirty (30) days after receipt of the administrative or sub-committee decision.
+- (1) Any member aggrieved by an administrative action other than a Disability decision, may request a hearing of such grievance.
+Upon such request, the matter will be deemed a contested case.
+The procedure for Disability decisions and appeals therefrom shall be governed by the procedures set forth in Regulation Number 9, Rules Pertaining to the Application to Receive an Ordinary or Accidental Disability Pension. - (2) Such request shall be in writing and shall be sent to the Retirement Board within sixty (60) days of the date of a letter from the Executive Director or Assistant Executive Director constituting a formal administrative denial.

-- (c) A request for hearing shall be signed by the member and shall contain the following information: - (1) Name of member; - (2) Date and nature of decision being contested; - (3) A clear statement of the objection to the decision; and - (4) A concise statement of relief sought. - (d) Requests for hearing should be sent to the Retirement Board at 40 Fountain Street, Providence, RI 02903. - (e) Failure to strictly comply with the procedures outlined in this Section shall be grounds to deny any request for a hearing.
+- (3) A request for hearing shall be signed by the member and shall contain the following information: - i.
+Name of member; - ii.
+Date and nature of decision being contested; - iii.
+A clear statement of the objection to the decision which must include the reasons the member feels he or she is entitled to relief; and - iv.
+A concise statement of the relief sought. - (4) Requests for hearing should be sent to the Retirement Board at 40 Fountain Street, 1st Floor, Providence RI 02903. - (5) Failure to strictly comply with the procedures outlined in this Section shall be grounds to deny any request for a hearing.

-Section 4.00 Contested Cases - Notice
+Section 4 Contested Cases - Notice of Hearing